 Neath Port Talbot is situated in Neath Port Talbot Council.
 Council tax bands in 2021 are as follows:

 Are Neath Port Talbot conveyancing fees fixed?

-Some conveyancing solicitors in Neath Port Talbot offer their services on a price per hour basis and other firms will work for a fixed fee.
+Some conveyancing solicitors in Neath Port Talbot offer their services on a price per hour basis.

-If, for any reason at all, your house purchase or sale does not go ahead, you will be covered by our No Move, No Fee guarantee.
+If, for any reason at all, your house purchase or sale does not go ahead, you will be covered by a No Move, No Fee guarantee.

 I'm buying a house in Neath Port Talbot which property searches will I require?